gentijo/MicroROS-RTIDL/README.md

 # Running the example Code.

-If you wanted to test this do the following:
+If you wanted to run the sample code, do the following:

 In the project root dir execute